kamaal111/flying-rabbit/README.md

 cd flappyBird
 npm start

+Your project is ready at /Users/kamaalfarah/Projects/codaisseur/week-9/flappyBird

+Before running your app on iOS, make sure you have CocoaPods installed and initialize the project:

+cd flappyBird/ios
+pod install

+Then you can run the project:

+cd flappyBird
+yarn android
+yarn ios

 Running your React Native application
 Install the Expo client app on your iOS or Android phone and connect to the same wireless network as your computer.
 On Android, use the Expo app to scan the QR code from your terminal to open your project.
 On iOS, follow on-screen instructions to get a link.